defaultparam/python-gfx-projects/README.md

 - PyTube - Youtube videos downloader
 - GameMan - Includes games like rock paper scissor and tic tac toe (more to come soon)
 - PyCalcy - Yet another calculator app built with tkinter
-- PyConverter - A simple feet to meter converter, I built to test modules in Tkinter.
-(Ignore this one lol)

 ## PyTube
 - It is a YT video downloader whose primary function is to download YT videos for offline viewing.
 (It uses an already made package named PyTube, and is more of a custom port for minimal functionality)